flipz357/XPLAINSIM/README.md

 # dev dataset of sentence pairs
 some_pairs_dev = list(zip([dic["sentence1"] for dic in ds["validation"]], [dic["sentence2"] for dic in ds["validation"]]))

-# let's build our target metrics that should be reflected within the embedding space
+# let's build our target metrics that should be reflected within the embedding space,
 def bow_sim(x1, x2):
 	x1 = set(x1.split())
 	x2 = set(x2.split())